 There are people in Japan, Taiwan, and China who have a strong interest in supercentenarians, but I feel that there are none in Korea, which I feel it is one of the biggest mistery in the global fan community.

-Founder and chief administrator, the oldest people research forum in Japan founded in 2017.
+Born 3 Feburuary 1999.
+Founder of 5ch anonymous message board about longevity (1 January 2012) / Founder and chief administrator, the oldest people research forum in Japan founded in 1 January 2017.
 Link: 長寿者研究フォーラム (oldestpeopleforum.jp)